Shaan-B/LyricClassifier/README.md

 # cowsthattype
-A Deep Learning Approach to Genre Clasification
+A Deep Learning Approach to Genre Classification